Last Updated on

 Red dot or reflex sights are your popular tactical sights that can be categorized in either the tubeless, heads-up construction or the scope-styled tube design.
 While red dot reticles are also a distinct characteristic of holographic sights as well, red dot or reflex sights are different in construction and performance.
 Using a reflective mirror-imaging optical system, a red dot, sometimes green, appears through the lens parallel to the firearm barrel for close range or fast shooting.

 You might want to consider a red dot sight if you’re looking for an accessory that’s popular among the military, competitive speed shooters, and even waterfowl shotgunners.
+A red dot may also be a good option if you need a scope for an AR-10.
 For a more casual affair, an inexpensive red dot for a .22 rifle or handgun would make for a fun plinking afternoon.
 While hunting or target shooting, red dots can last a long time.
 If you’re worried about the electronic device failing on you when you need it most, you could always double check, while mounting, that it can co-witness with your back-up iron sights just in case.